 CMA’s final report for its digital comparison tools market study

-The Competition and Markets Authority has published the final report following its market study into the use of price comparison sites and other apps.
+The Competition and Markets Authority has published its final report following a market study into the use of price comparison sites and other apps.
 The year-long examination found that these sites offer a range of benefits, including helping people shop around by making it easier to compare prices and forcing businesses to up their game.
-But where sites are not working in people’s best interests, the CMA is taking action and laying down clear ground rules.
-The FCA welcomed the report and expressed concern that some DCTs appear not to be doing all they could, or should, to make their sites user-friendly for some vulnerable people.
-This is one of a number of areas which the FCA will explore to help DCTs work better for consumers.
-There is particular concern over certain types of contracts between suppliers and DCTs which limit suppliers’ ability to offer a lower price on one platform than on another.
+But where sites are not working in people’s best interests, the CMA is taking action.
+The CMA has also laid down clear ground rules for all sites on issues such as communicating how they plan to use people’s personal data and clearly displaying important information like price and product description.

 FCA publishes findings from its Ageing Population Project

 The FCA has published an Occasional Paper outlining the findings from a project that explored how the ageing population would impact the Financial Services industry.
 The paper reviews the public policy implications of having a population which is getting older and the resulting impact on financial services.
 The document also includes actions which the FCA and industry could take to better support older people.
 The FCA has set out some ideas for firms to consider in ways that fit their business models, such as looking at product and service design, customer support, and reviewing and adapting strategies.